turingschool-examples/flashcards-starter/README.md

 `bash
 git clone [remote-address] [what you want to name the repo]`

-Once you have cloned the repo, change into the directory:
+Once you have cloned the repo, change into the directory:<br>
 `bash
 cd [whatever you named the directory]`

-Running node index.js from the root of the directory to start the game:
+Running node index.js from the root of the directory to start the game:<br>
 `bash
 node index.js`